Ford Fiesta (first generation): Model history

 Although not the first Ford vehicle to feature front-wheel drive (the 1960s Taunus 12M produced by Ford of Germany laid claim to that title), the Fiesta is widely credited as being Ford's first globally successful front-wheel-drive model, and was the first front-wheel drive Ford car to feature a transverse engine layout.
 Pilot production began at Cologne in April 1976, with production starting in Valencia and Dagenham in October of that year.
 The Fiesta was officially launched in the UK on February 2, 1977, where it was available from £1,856 for the basic 950 cc-engined model.

 It was only the second hatchback supermini to have been built in the UK at this stage, being launched a year after the Vauxhall Chevette, but nearly a year before the launch of the Chrysler Sunbeam and four years before the Austin Metro.
 The millionth Fiesta was produced in 1979.

 The car was initially available in Europe with the Valencia 957 cc I4 (high compression and low compression options), and 1117 cc engines and in Base, Popular, L, GL (1978 onward), Ghia and S trim, as well as a van.
 The U.S. Mark I Fiesta was built in Saarlouis and Cologne, Germany but to slightly different specifications; U.S. models were Base, Decor, Sport, and Ghia, the Ghia having the highest level of trim.
 These trim levels changed very little in the Fiesta's three-year run in the US, from 1977 to 1980.
 All U.S. models featured the more powerful 1596 cc engine, which was the older "Crossflow" version of the Kent engine.
-Among the other changes required for the US market, the Fiesta was fitted with a catalytic converter and air pump to satisfy strict Californian emission regulations), energy-absorbing bumpers, side-marker lamps, round sealed-beam headlamps, improved crash dynamics and fuel system integrity as well as optional air conditioning (a/c was not available in Europe).
+Among the other changes required for the US market, the Fiesta was fitted with a catalytic converter and air pump to satisfy strict Californian and Federal emission regulations, energy-absorbing bumpers, side-marker lamps, round sealed-beam headlamps, improved crash dynamics and fuel system integrity as well as optional air conditioning (a/c was not available in Europe).
 In the U.S. market, the Ford Escort replaced both the Fiesta and the compact Pinto in 1981.